2-2-0/Threadlight/README.md

 Step 4: Configuration (Optional)

-[!TIP]
-If you want to back up your data or sync it seamlessly across devices, you can point your local database directly to a cloud drive.
+*If you want to back up your data or sync it seamlessly across devices, you can point your local database directly to a cloud drive.*

 Click the ⚙ Settings button in the bottom status bar.